CodeVibranium/Notes/Node/Node.md

 module.exports = { encryptPassword };
 ```

-From tha bove example secret key and hasPassword function has not been revbelaled to the user
+From the bove example secret key and hasPassword function has not been revbelaled to the user

+## Differnt Ways to exporting modules

+1. As an Object
+   - ` module.exports = { encryptPassword };`
+2. Default Export
+   - `module.export =greet`
+3. Export as you go
+   - `module.export.items=[1,2 ]`
+   - `module.export.person=persionData`